 You can read about family law pleadings.

-Case Planning Conference- Supreme Court of BC
+Case Planning Conference In The Supreme Court of BC

-If you are trying to do things on the cheap, you might be able to attend the case planning conference (CPC) by yourself.
+If you are trying to do things for cheap, you might be able to attend the case planning conference (CPC) by yourself.
 You will have to file a case plan proposal.
 If you cannot attend in person and are not represented by a lawyer, you will have to file another form as well.

 Keep in mind, the longer the trial, the harder it is to get court dates.
 If you need more than 10 days in court, you might be waiting for years.
-You cannot submit for short term orders in a case planning conference.
+You cannot submit for short-term orders in a case planning conference.

 After the judge has asked a bunch of questions and understands each others’ arguments, they will often decide.
 It might sound something like: